djlabbe/wingrid/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-With the Collector service running, navigate to https://localhost:7001/hangfire to view the Hangfire dashboard and control Collector batch jobs.
+With the EventAPI service running, navigate to https://localhost:7002/hangfire to view the Hangfire dashboard and control EventAPI batch jobs.
 Click on "Recurring Jobs", first execute the Teams job, and then the Events job to populate the database.
 Subsequent runs of the events job will update any existing events (eg. populating the score once the event is in progress or completed.)

 _For more examples, please refer to the [Documentation](https://wingrid.io)_